Lightning Fill In The Blank

 PETER SAGAL, HOST:

+BILL KURTIS: Well, Luke has five, Negin has six, and Roxanne has six.

-SAGAL: The clock will start when I begin your first question.
-Fill in the blank, Maeve.
-Early on Thursday, Vice President Pence certified blank's election win.
+SAGAL: All right, Luke.
+You are in second place.
+You're up first.
+The clock will start when I begin your first question.
+Fill in the blank.
+On Wednesday, Mitch McConnell said he wouldn't reconvene the Senate for President Trump's blank trial until after Joe Biden's inauguration.

 (SOUNDBITE OF BELL)